aws-samples/karpenter-blueprints/blueprints/saving-plans/README.md

 ```

 ## Results
 Wait around three minutes to get all the pods running.
-Run the following command to see the nodes launched by Karpenter including the `PROVISIONER-NAME` column to see which `Provisioner` was used:
+Run the following command to see the nodes launched by Karpenter including the `NodePool-NAME` column to see which `NodePool` was used:

 ```
-kubectl get nodes -L karpenter.sh/capacity-type,beta.kubernetes.io/instance-type,karpenter.sh/provisioner-name,topology.kubernetes.io/zone -l karpenter.sh/initialized=true
+kubectl get nodes -L karpenter.sh/capacity-type,beta.kubernetes.io/instance-type,karpenter.sh/NodePool-name,topology.kubernetes.io/zone -l karpenter.sh/initialized=true
 ```

 You should get a similar output like this: